Stephen Brady: Career

-In December 2007 he led Australia's delegation to the International Criminal Court's Assembly of State Parties Conference at the UN in New York.
+In December 2007, he led Australia's delegation to the International Criminal Court's Assembly of State Parties Conference at the UN in New York.

 He served as Australia's Permanent Representative to the Organisation for the Prohibition of Chemical Weapons in The Hague.
 In addition, he had responsibility for Australia's relationships with all international legal institutions based in The Hague.
 These included the International Court of Justice (ICJ), the International Criminal Court (ICC), the Permanent Court of Arbitration (PCA) and the International Court for the Former Yugoslavia (ICTY).
 On his return to Australia in March 2008 he was appointed Chief of Protocol in DFAT.

 On 5 September 2008, Stephen Brady was appointed Official Secretary to the Governor-General of Australia.
 He served the entire term of Dame Quentin Bryce (2008–14) and into the early part of General Sir Peter Cosgrove's term (2014).

-On 31 March 2014 his appointment as Australian Ambassador to France was announced.
-In May 2015 he reportedly offered his resignation (which was not accepted) to Australia's DFAT after an incident in which he refused to follow an instruction given by the travelling party of the Australian Prime Minister, after his partner was told to stay in the car and not greet Prime Minister Abbott at an unofficial airport arrival in France.
+On 31 March 2014, his appointment as Australian Ambassador to France was announced.
+In May 2015, he reportedly offered his resignation (which was not accepted) to Australia's DFAT after an incident in which he refused to follow an instruction given by the travelling party of the Australian Prime Minister, after his partner was told to stay in the car and not greet Prime Minister Tony Abbott at an unofficial airport arrival in France.
 Prime Minister Abbott later described Brady as 'a fine servant of Australia.'

 Towards the end of his posting in Paris, the French State appointed Brady as a Commandeur of the Legion of Honour for his outstanding leadership of the bilateral relationship, only the second Australian civilian to receive the level of award after Sir Ninian Stephen, a former Governor-General.

 After completing his posting Brady has served on several boards and governing councils, including those for the Australian Strategic Policy Institute, National Gallery of Australia and Bangarra Dance Theatre.
 He is also an adjunct professor at Bond University.